ginnypx1/Guess-My-Number/README.md

 Guess the number I'm thinking of in three tries or less.
 Enter your guess to get started...

 Check out this project at: http://ginnypx1.github.io/Guess-My-Number

+## iPhone App Info

+The "Guess My Number" iPhone app has been refactored in Swift 4.0 for iOS 11.